MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 1. Create base structure

-The repo has an accompanying [Docsify JS Template](https://github.com/MichaelCurrin/docsify-js-template) repo.
+The repo has an accompanying [DocsifyJS Template](https://github.com/MichaelCurrin/docsify-js-template) repo.
 Follow instructions in that project's root README to copy the base project to your own project's docs.
 Note this will **overwrite** any existing files in docs, so make sure you have them backed up or any version control.

 Next, view the contents of the docs directory to see what was added.